 - troposphere contains half the atmosphere.
 Weather happens here. - stratosphere where aircraft fly.
-Contains the ozone layer. - mesosphere where meteors burn up - thermosphere where aurorae form - exosphere where the atmosphere merges into space each hemisphere, each about 30° wide.
+Contains the ozone layer. - mesosphere where meteors burn up - thermosphere where aurorae form - exosphere where the atmosphere merges into space

 The atmosphere is not static, but has large-scale circulation patterns.
 Solar heating causes air to rise at the equator and sink at the pole; but the rotation of the Earth means that as the air moves poleward, it is moving faster than the surface.